 Instrument 4 was used for the high resolution luminance data.

-The comas of both comets appear blue because because its turquoise light (created by photodissociation of dicarbon, see [1]) is only captured by the B' filter.
+The comas of both comets appear blue because its turquoise light (created by photodissociation of dicarbon, see [1]) is only captured by the B' filter.

 The field of view is 2.1° × 1.5° and the pixel scale is 5 arcsec/pixel.